rpatterson/iiswsgi/README.rst

     provider that invokes the ``iswsgi_install.exe`` `MSDeploy Install Bootstrap`_ script.
 Most packages will want to install into a `virtualenv`_ by including a ``-e`` option to ``iiswsgi_install.exe``.

+    Another ``runCommand`` provider can be placed in ``Manifest.xml.in`` to invoke `paster request`_ to test the app during installation.
+This ensures that if the app isn't working after the rest of installation has succeeded, the user will still see an error message in WebPI.

 MSDeploy Parameters
 -------------------